akiver/cs-demo-manager.com/docs/03-guides/06-database.md

    - `Delete positions`: This will delete all positions used for the 2D viewer - It **strongly** reduces disk usage.
    - `Delete demos that are not on the filesystem anymore`: This will delete demos references **in the database only** known by the application that doesn't exist on the filesystem anymore.
+   - `Clear demos cache`: This will delete all demos references **in the database only** known by the application.
 5. Confirm and wait for the process to finish.

 ## Using a remote database